Typography matters because it helps conserve the most valuable resource you have as a writer—reader attention.

 If you truly preferred Violet’s résumé to Trixie’s, you didn’t fail some typographic litmus test.
 The point is the same—whatever preference you had, it was based on typography, not substance.
 (Though after you read more of this book, come back and see if you still prefer Violet’s résumé.)

-The old adage that “you can’t judge a book by its cover” may have been accurate a hundred years ago, when books had plainer covers.
+The old adage that “you can’t judge a book by its cover” may have been accurate a hundred years ago, before books had dust jackets.
 But it’s not accurate today.
 As the Second Law of Typography predicts, book shoppers have always been inclined to make judgments based on covers.
 So book publishers have learned to spend time & money creating covers that communicate something meaningful about the book.
 Therefore, judge all you want.